MJCSRibeiro/Lanius_biomod2/README.md

 **Outputs**
 -

 The script provided creates a temporary "Results" folder in the user's drive, found in "User\AppData\Local\Temp\".
-To access this folder it may be required to open the "Run" ("Executar" in portuguese) program and put in "%appdata%" as the folder you wish to open.
+To access this folder it may be required to open the "Run" ("Executar" in portuguese) program and put in "appdata" as the folder you wish to open.